 "Other paid-in capital", included in the Consolidated Balance Sheets and Consolidated Statements of Changes in Capitalization, also includes the effects of certain funding received from the Federal Government for the acquisition of and improvements to property and equipment.
 In exchange for this funding, Amtrak issued two promissory notes to the United States of America.
-The first note has a balance of \$4.0 billion as of September 30, 2023 and 2022, was issued in 1976 and matures on December 31, 2975, and is secured by the real and personal property of Amtrak, WTC, and PRIL.
-The second note has a balance of \$1.1 billion as of September 30, 2023 and 2022, was issued in 1983 and matures on November 1, 2082, with successive 99-year automatic renewal terms, if the note has not been paid at maturity or accelerated in accordance with its terms, and is secured by all rolling stock owned by Amtrak.
-Neither of the notes bears interest, unless prepaid, which Amtrak does not intend to do, or unless the note is accelerated by enactment of federal law or upon the occurrence of various actions concerning an Amtrak bankruptcy, reorganization, or assignment for the benefit of creditors.
+The first note has a balance of \$4.0 billion as of September 30, 2024 and 2023, was issued in 1976 and matures on December 31, 2975, and is secured by the real and personal property of Amtrak, WTC, and PRIL.
+The second note has a balance of \$1.1 billion as of September 30, 2024 and 2023, was issued in 1983 and matures on November 1, 2082, with successive 99-year automatic renewal terms, if the note has not been paid at maturity or accelerated in accordance with its terms, and is secured by all rolling stock owned by Amtrak.
+Neither of the notes bears interest, unless prepaid, which Amtrak does not intend to do, or unless the note is accelerated in accordance with its terms.
+The amount due to the Federal Government on the first note may be accelerated by enactment of federal law or upon the occurrence of various actions concerning an Amtrak bankruptcy, reorganization, or assignment for the benefit of creditors.
 The Federal Government is entitled to repayment and interest under the second note in the event Amtrak ceases operations, is acquired by another entity, or seeks relief under bankruptcy or insolvency laws.